 |Name||The name you want to give to this object.
 It must be unique within the pipeline.|

 After creating a reference, the object should appear in the Objects menu as well as in the visual representation of the pipeline.

-To connect models and connectors in your pipeline, click on Connect two objects.
+To connect objects in your pipeline, click on Connect two objects.
 Here, you can specify the source and destination object of the connection.

 Drag and drop

 You can also drag a line from one object to another to connect them.
 This will result in a connection creation form in which the source and destination are automatically set.

 Two objects can be connected if the data type of the output field of the source object matches the data type of the input field of the destination object.
 All input fields of the destination object must be provided in the mapping while only the necessary fields of the source object might be selected.
 Multiple input fields of the destination object may be filled by the same source object output field.